chuck1/chuck1.github.io/pages/encyclopedia/mathematics/graph_theory/algorithms/index.md

 **ALGORITHM**

+    for each e in E
+        g(e, e, {e}, f1, f2)
+        switch the temporary direction of e
+        g(e, e, {e}, f1, f2)

+where f1 and f2 are specific to the type of feature we are looking for, see below, and g is

     function g(e0, e, Q, f1, f2)
         e is an edge that temporarily points from v0 to v1 Q is a sequence of edges.
 Q contains e.